AML Screening FAQs

 Alert resolution

-Alerts undergo review by analysts who determine the appropriate course of action.
-They may clear the alert if it is deemed a non-match with the list record, escalate suspicions of a potential match, or confirm it as a valid hit.
-Cleared alerts may be subsequently added to a safelist to preempt duplicate alerts during ongoing monitoring, streamlining the process.
+Analysts review alerts to determine the appropriate course of action.
+They may clear the alert, escalate suspicions of a potential match, or confirm it as a valid hit.

 Ongoing monitoring

-Constantly striving for improvements in your AML screening process will enable you to reduce risk and enhance operational efficiency for your organization.
+Constantly striving for improvements in your AML screening and monitoring process will enable you to reduce risk and enhance operational efficiency.
 Explore this comprehensive set of measures to elevate your AML screening process:

 Data quality assessment

-Ensuring that your customer and transaction data is of the highest quality is fundamental to improving the accuracy of your AML screening outcomes.
-Inaccurate, inconsistent, and incomplete data can lead to false positives or negatives, potentially exposing your organization to unnecessary risks.
+Ensure your customer and transaction data is of the highest quality to improve the accuracy of your AML screening outcomes, such as reducing false positives or negatives and exposing your organization to unnecessary risks.

 Advanced screening technology

-Leveraging cutting-edge screening tools is pivotal to improving the accuracy and efficiency of your AML screening.
-These technologies are designed to handle large volumes of data, identify complex patterns, and reduce the likelihood of overlooking sanctioned or high-risk customers.
+Leverage cutting-edge screening tools to enhance the accuracy and efficiency of your AML program.
+Choose a solution that handles large volumes of data, identifies complex patterns, and reduces the likelihood of overlooking sanctioned or high-risk customers.

 Fine-tuned screening configuration

-Regularly test and refine your screening configurations.
+Regularly test and fine-tune your screening configuration to improve screening results.
 Leverage insights gained from the data quality assessment to select the most pertinent fields.
 Evaluate and adjust the level of fuzziness to achieve optimal results.
-Use a “poison file” to rigorously test and validate the efficacy of your configurations.

 Training